Four questions to ask your agent.

 - Do I have the right kind of insurance?
 Ask yourself, “Do I need to consider more permanent insurance that’s going to build over a period of time, or do I need more temporary insurance to cover my needs for a set amount of time?”

-There are many factors that can help determine which product if the right one for you and your best place to start is with your agent.
-He or she will help you think through factors such as: the length of time coverage needs, what features appeal to you, as well as your budget.
-In the interim, familiarize yourself with the features and benefits of both our Term Insurance and Whole Life Insurance products.
+There are many factors that can help determine which product is the right one for you and your best place to start is with your agent.
+He or she will help you think through factors such as: the length of time you'll need coverage, what features appeal to you, as well as your budget.
+In the interim, familiarize yourself with the features and benefits of both our whole life Insurance products.

 - Do I have the right beneficiaries named on my policy?
-Of course, only you can determine who your beneficiaries are, and most people name their policy beneficiaries when they initially buy life insurance and let that be that.
+Of course, only you can determine who your beneficiaries are, and most people name their policy beneficiaries when they initially buy life insurance.
 But did you know that if you name your kids as beneficiaries and die while they’re minors, they might not receive the proceeds from your life insurance?
 Here’s why:

 - For their own sakes, minors can not receive or control proceeds.